Zamy97/Terminal-stuff/README.md

 ## Create a folder in your project
 To create a folder in your project you can do so by doing the following: **'mkdir [Folder name]'**.
 Make sure you are in the right project and you are creating your folder where you want it to be.

-## Create a new file in your project.
-To create a new file inside your project using terminal you can do so by doing the following: **'touch [File name]'** and that should create new file in your project.

 ## Going backward in the terminal
 To see what the previous folder you were in you can see that by trying the following **'cd ..'**.